nikolovlazar/egghead-beginners-guide-nextjs/final/lesson-15/README.md

 ## 🚀 Exercise

-We're going to deploy this lesson to Vercel.
+Deploy this lesson to Vercel.